 For the love of entertainment

-The 70s are known for being perhaps the best decade of filmmaking.
-Certainly the most daring and revolutionary.
-Cinema was in a rapid state of flux: to simplify things, the old studio system was dying and Hollywood hadn’t quite figured out how to go on without it.
+The 70s are often regarded as the best decade of filmmaking.
+Cinema was in a rapid state of flux: the old studio system was dying and Hollywood hadn’t quite figured out how to go on without it.
 A lot of the standard fair studios had churned out for decades wasn’t working anymore.
-Musicals and westerns became risky ventures so the old standards no longer applied and a lot of riskier fare got made because for the moment the rule book didn’t exist.
+A lot of riskier fare got made because for the moment the rulebook didn’t exist.
 All that would change by 1980, of course, and many blame the runaway success of Jaws and Star Wars for that.
 But the point stands: this was a great decade for movies.
 How the Academy chose winners at all sometimes is mind-boggling.

-Just a reminder of my ground rules: I am only considering films that won an Oscar for Best Picture during the years between 1970 and 1979.
-If I tried to include all the nominees or films that were snubbed by the Academy I would go mad.
-I will comment on whether or not a film should have won in its given year, but whether or not it deserved to win cannot impact its ranking.
+Just a reminder: I will comment on whether or not a film should have won in its given year, but whether or not it deserved to win cannot impact its ranking.

 It says a lot about the quality of movies in the 1970s that a movie this enjoyable comes in last.
-The Sting is an exceptionally well made movie with divine performances–and not just from leads Robert Redford and Paul Newman (wisely teamed up again four years after Butch Cassidy and the Sundance Kid).
+The Sting is an exceptionally well-made movie with divine performances–and not just from leads Robert Redford and Paul Newman.
 The Sting is a heist movie; Robert Redford plays a con artist who teams up with Paul Newman’s legendary huckster for the perfect swindle.
 It’s Ocean’s 11 with more charm and wit.
 If the scheme is overly convoluted in order to pull the wool over the viewer’s eyes, and if the reveal that they were actually in control the entire time feels like a cheat, Redford and Newman are so irresistible that you forgive the offense.
 That The Sting has no pretense at being anything other than entertainment is both part of its charm and its ultimate downfall.
 In a decade full of important movies, entertainment just isn’t enough.

 Should have won in 1973: The Exorcist.
-It was so successful because it challenged notions of modern faith.
 It’s a movie that entertains you, scares you, and really says something at the same time.
 The Sting is a great movie but it was the safe choice.

-When it comes to gritty crime thrillers, they don’t get much more bruise-black than The French Connection.
+Crime thrillers don’t get much more bruise-black than The French Connection.
 It’s fast-paced and exciting, but it has real meat to it, too.
-In the 60s and 70s France was the leading exporter of heroin into the U.S. and New York City was ground zero.
-It was a growing concern.
-Gene Hackman and Roy Scheider play cops who have spent years making drug busts without even making a dent in the problem when they stumble on a lead: a big heroin deal is going down in a few days.
-If they can stop it they can catch the French connection who has been responsible for bringing all this heroin into their turf.
+In the 60s, France was the leading exporter of heroin into the U.S. and New York City was the entry point.
+Gene Hackman and Roy Scheider play cops who have spent years making busts without making a dent in the problem when they stumble on a lead: a big heroin deal is going down in a few days.
+If they can stop it they can catch the French connection responsible for bringing all this heroin into their turf.
 The movie also runs a fascinating parallel between its hero, the angry rule-busting alcoholic Jimmy “Popeye” Doyle, and its bad guy, the suave and collected Alain Charnier.
 Gene Hackman, who won a Best Actor Oscar for his live-wire performance, makes you root for Doyle even as you fear him.
 Even so, when he shoots a suspect in the back you can’t help but wonder who it is you’re rooting for.
-You can’t fault The French Connection for going there.
-It’s gritty and it revels in being gritty because it takes its subject matter seriously.
+The French Connection is gritty and revels in being gritty.
 Still, while you can’t call this fluff there’s no denying that its primary goal–even in provoking you–is to entertain.